Easy milo biscuits with soft, chewy centres and that classic malted flavour. An Aussie favourite recipe made dairy-free!

 Having a cold glass of plant-based Milo with oat milk was just as nostalgic as I had thought it would be.
-If you don’t know, Milo can be made either hot or cold (but my preference is always cold) and is made by scooping too much Milo into your milk so that some of it gets mixed in to make a chocolatey, malted milk drink, and the rest sits on the top for max crunch that you kind of just eat with a spoon.
+Milo can be made either hot or cold (but my preference is always cold) and is made by scooping too much Milo into your milk so that some of it gets mixed in to make a chocolatey, malted milk drink, and the rest sits on the top for max crunch that you kind of just eat with a spoon.

 This recipe creates biscuits that are crunchy on the edges, soft and chewy in the middle and have a distinct chocolate malt flavour that is so incredibly delicious.

-Ingredients in Milo Biscuits
+Ingredients for Milo Biscuits

 You’ll need the following: